Micheala-H/plenty-of-guilds/README.md

   ![badge](https://img.shields.io/badge/license-MIT-important)

 ## Description
-The project is called Plenty of Guilds.
-Using node and npm, the user creates their own README file by answering a series of question.
-After the user finishes answering the questions a professional README file will be created.
-## Table of Contents
+Plenty of Guild is an application built using the MVC model.
+It allows the user to register an account, login to their account,
 - [Description](#description)
 - [Installation](#installation)
 - [Usage](#usage)